RAVING-Informatics/EHDN/README.md

 ---

-##Post-processing
+## **Post-processing**

 Once you have generated all your desired results, you can run two post-processing scripts that will add further annotation to the result files.

-The first was written by Ben Weisburd and is available in his [str-analysis repository](https://github.com/broadinstitute/str-analysis/blob/main/str_analysis/annotate_EHdn_locus_outliers.py).
+1) The first was written by Ben Weisburd and is available in his [str-analysis repository](https://github.com/broadinstitute/str-analysis/blob/main/str_analysis/annotate_EHdn_locus_outliers.py).
 There is a copy of this script in the ./scripts directory in this repository, however it may be worth downloading a more recent version in case there are updates.

+2) The second is a python script I made with the help of chatGPT `gene-counts.py`.
+It counts the total number of occurrences of each gene in every result tsv file within a batch, then adds a new column to each tsv with the count data.
+I use this to see how many times the repeat is being caleld across the cohort, with t he assumption that if it is common it is likely to be a false positive call or an artefact.

 ## **Saving Results to IRDS**